ayushsingh82/POL-Stealth/README.md

   Both sending and receiving addresses will be shielded from public view using zk-SNARKs or ring signatures

 - 🪙 **Private Token Standard on Polygon**
-  Launching a privacy-enabled ZEN token that can be transferred without revealing balances or participant addresses
+  Launching a privacy-enabled POL token that can be transferred without revealing balances or participant addresses

 - 💱 **Private DEX Trades**
   Enable swap transactions where trade details and wallet addresses remain confidential